kicky1/kicky1/README.md

-### Hi there, my name is Krzysztof Wicki and i'm Frontend Developer
+### Hi there, my name is Krzysztof Wicki and i'm Software Developer

-- 🔭 I’m currently working on React.js projects
+- 🔭 I’m currently working on React.js / Next.js projects
-- 🌱 I’m currently learning Vue.js and also React.js
+- 🌱 I’m currently learning Vue.js
 - 💬 Ask me about anything u want
 - 📫 How to reach me: krzysiekwicki1@gmail.com
 - ⚡ Fun fact: I was the first player in the TFT game ranking for a minute on the west server in 2020!